Owen-C137/Atherium-Hud-Bo7-Remake-/README.md

 ## Signatures

-You can disable the signitures that show in the bottom right corner by opening the file: ui\uieditor\menus\StartMenu\AetheriumStartMenu.lua
+You can disable the Signatures that show in the bottom right corner by opening the file: ui\uieditor\menus\StartMenu\AetheriumStartMenu.lua

 Change: local ShowSignatures = true